SteveCaruso/grid/classes/game-design-theory.md

 ## IV.
 Place of Course in College Curriculum

-- **A.** Free Elective
-- **B.** This course meets a program requirement for
+- **A.** This course meets a program requirement for GRID.
-    1. Game Development A.A.S.
-Degree
-- **C.** This course is an option in:
-    1. Interactive Digital Media & Web Development AS
-    2. Interactive Digital Media & Web Development AAS
-    3. Interactive Digital Media & Web Development Certificate
+- **B.** Free Elective
-- **D.** This course serves as a Computer Elective on the Computer and Programming Electives List
+- **C.** This course serves as a Computer Elective on the Computer and Programming Electives List
-- **E.** To see course transferability: a) for New Jersey schools, go to the NJ Transfer website, www.njtransfer.org; b) for all other colleges and universities, go to the individual websites.
+- **D.** To see course transferability: a) for New Jersey schools, go to the NJ Transfer website, www.njtransfer.org; b) for all other colleges and universities, go to the individual websites.

 ## V. Outline of Course Content